adaamm/PotpyTorch/README.md

-This repository is the image classification used for the PotPy app.
+This repository is a basic image classification used for the PotPy app.
 ~~It uses Tensorflow Lite because we are not trying to overcharge our Raspberry Pi here.
 And we find it easier and faster to use a **pre-trained model**.~~ Actually, why not learn something new ?
 Well , I am finally using PyTorch y'all -_excitement tears_.